okx/okexchain-docs/api/okc-api/grpc-api.md

 - Object containing:

-    fromBlock: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.
+    `fromBlock`: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.

-    toBlock: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.
+    `toBlock`: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.

-    address: DATA|Array, 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.
+    `address`: DATA|Array, 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.

-    topics: Array of DATA, - (optional) Array of 32 Bytes DATA topics.
+    `topics`: Array of DATA, - (optional) Array of 32 Bytes DATA topics.
 Topics are order-dependent.
 Each topic can also be an array of DATA with “or” options.

-    blockhash: (optional, future) With the addition of EIP-234, blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
+    `blockhash`: (optional, future) With the addition of EIP-234, blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
 Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
 If blockHash is present in in the filter criteria, then neither fromBlock nor toBlock are allowed.

 ```json
 // Request